Copper Hoard culture: Regional find-groups

 Artifacts from Al-Aqir, Oman, Lothal, Gujarat and Kallur, Karnataka also comprise other finding spots of the copper hoard culture.

 Characteristics of the artefacts

 The copper ore used derives from different ore ranges in Rajasthan (Khetri), southern Haryana, Bihar/West Bengal/Orissa (especially Singhbhum) as well as Madhya Pradesh (Malaj Khand), to judge from the proximity to the find spots.

-Hoard objects contain from 78-99% copper.
+Hoard objects contain from 78 to 99% copper.
 Six contain up to 32.9% iron.
 Artefacts from Haryana show the greatest chemical variation.
 Those from Ghangharia are chemically the most homogeneous.
 Variations in the amount of different constituent metals are considered to be unintentional.
 Harappan metallurgists seem better able to produce usable alloys.

 Certain copper artifacts from the late 3rd millennium contexts in Oman resemble the anthropomorphs of the Indian Copper Hoards.

 Interpretations of the artefacts

 The copper hoards are associated with the Ochre Coloured Pottery (OCP), which is closely associated with the Late Harappan (or Posturban) phase of the IVC.
 They may also be associated with the Indo-Aryan migrants of the second millennium BCE, or with the BMAC, from where the Indo-Aryans came into India.
 The association with the Vedic Indo-Aryans is problematic, since the hoards are mostly found east of the territory of the Vedic Indo-Aryans.
 Falk proposes an association with the middle Vedic period and the realm of the Kuru-Pancalas, who had expanded eastwards.
 Asko Parpola associates the copper hoards with a first wave of Indo-Iranian migration into the Indian subcontinent, who reached farther east than the later Vedic Aryans.